vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 To do so, go to :menuselection:`Apps --> Update Apps List`, remove the default filter in the search bar and type `account_online_synchronization`.
 You can then click on :guilabel:`Install`.
-Finally, make sure all your users refresh their Odoo page by pressing CTRL+F5.
+Finally, make sure all your users refresh their Leansoft page by pressing CTRL+F5.

 ..
 Note::